Google Ads aren’t free — but they’re only worth the money if you can use them to actually generate more conversions and grow your business!

 In Google Ads, conversion tracking measures the success of ad campaigns by tracking newsletter signups, app downloads, product purchases, and more.
 Any conversion you specify can be traced back to an ad campaign higher in the funnel.

-This is a more sophisticated and controlled way of tracking Google Ads conversions compared to importing goals from Google Analytics.
+This is a more sophisticated and controlled way of tracking conversions in Google Ads compared to importing goals from Google Analytics.
 In this method, the data is gathered by the conversion pixel, which is made specifically for Google Ads.

 Thus, the attribution of the data will be different from the tracking in Google Analytics.